rey-hossa/FullstackProject/README.md

 ![Alt text](image.png "image")

-This project is a fullstack web app, and is practically an ecommerce back office.
+This project is basically a kind of prototype of a simple ecommerce with also backoffice.

 ## Organization and Getting Started